 - Statement of Purpose - All applicants are required to submit a statement of purpose with their application.

-- Writing Sample - MS/PhD applicants are strongly encouraged to submit a writing sample.
+- Writing Sample - MS/PhD applicants are required to submit a writing sample.
 Applicants who have already completed a Master's degree must submit a copy of their Master's thesis.